DavidPratten/idr-examples/Birthday_money/README.md

 ## Made conditional on behaviour

-From January 1st, 2000, the approach to birthday money was changed.
+From January 1st, 2000, the the amount of birthday money was made contingent on the child's behaviour.
 Here is the literate programming code which updates the IDR to a second version.